WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/react-state-review-guide.md

   * A state is present within a component.
 It is similar to a prop, but it is used for data that changes over time.
   * Like props, which we access with `this.props.val`, we can access state values using `this.state.val`.
   * Set initial state in the `constructor()` method of a component, creating a name and initial value.
   * State just represents the state of data on our page.
-Something saved to state in React is not automatically saved to a database or to local storage.
+Something saved to state in React is not automatically saved to a database or local storage.
 If you refresh the page, all state is lost.
   * Refer to the **Key Code Snippets: State** section below for examples.